BajacDev/doge-home/README.md

 ### Unit test

+Tests can be found in `tests/`

+use
 `cargo test --tests`
 Nothing is tested yet.

 ### klee tests

+Klee tests can be found in `examples/`

 To simplify klee installation, we will use the `rust-klee-docker`: <https://github.com/BajacDev/rust-klee-docker>

 ```
-docker run --rm -it -v /path/to/doge-home:/home/arch/doge-home rkd
+docker run --rm -it -v /host/path/to/doge-home:/home/ubuntu/doge-home rkd
 ```

-then, in the conatainer:
+then, in the container:

 ```
 cd doge-home